oppia/oppia-web-developer-docs/Contributing-to-Oppia.md

 Thanks for your interest in contributing to the Oppia project!
-There are many ways to help, and not all of them are technical -- for instance, you could create a new exploration on [oppia.org](https://www.oppia.org), or fix a bug in the [Oppia codebase](https://github.com/oppia/oppia/).
+There are many ways to help, and not all of them are technical.
+For instance, you could create a new exploration on [Oppia.org](https://www.oppia.org), or fix a bug in the [Oppia codebase](https://github.com/oppia/oppia/).

 The rest of this page contains information about specific ways to help out.
 If you run into any problems, please feel free to report a bug using our [issue tracker](https://github.com/oppia/oppia/issues), or get help via our [discussion forum](https://groups.google.com/forum/?fromgroups#!forum/oppia).